 Of all road trips you can make in America the Blue Ridge Parkway is one of the most beautiful ones.
 It stretches out from Shenandoah NP in Virginia to Great Smoky Mountains NP in North Carolina.

 Blowing Rock is one of the best stops along the parkway.
 But there is much more to explore too.
-Even if you’re not driving the entire 469 mile (750 km) Blue Ridge Parkway exploring some of it is one of the best things to do in Blowing Rock.
+Even if you’re not driving the entire 469 mile (750 km) Blue Ridge Parkway, just exploring some of it is rewarding.

 Linn Cove Viaduct as well as Linville Gorge and Falls are less than an hour away from Blowing Rock, making them perfect day trip destinations on your Blowing Rock itinerary.

 Linn Cove Viaduct

 How cool could a viaduct be?
 Well, the Linn Cove Viaduct has become a symbol for the Blue Ridge Parkway.
 It’s one of the most photographed sights on the parkway and it’s easily accessible less than 30 minutes away from Blowing Rock.
 Drive over it or use the hiking trails for an even more magnificent view of the bridge and its surroundings.

 Linville Gorge and Falls